 ii.
 The Director will also work with issues pertaining to various segments of the graduate and professional student community.
 Demographic issues to explore include, but are not limited to, international students, racial and ethnic minorities, the role of gender, and lesbian, gay, bisexual, and transgender students.
 The Director shall once again ensure that the Council is aware of the issues of these traditionally excluded minorities as well as advertising the actions of the Council to these students.

 iii.
-The Director of Advocacy will serve as the liaison between the Council and local representatives or administrators on issues pertaining to student advocacy.
+The Director of Advocacy will serve as the liaison between the Council and local representatives or administrators on issues pertaining to student advocacy; specifically, the Duke Federal Relations office.

 iv.
 The Director of Advocacy shall be the official Assembly contact with the National Association of Graduate and Professional Schools (NAGPS) and shall report to the Assembly on the activities of that body.

 v.
-The Director will attend the annual NAGPS-sponsored Legislative Action Days as a representative of the Assembly.
+The Director will attend the biannual NAGPS-sponsored Legislative Action Days (LAD) as a representative of the Assembly.
+It is incumbent upon the Director to also recruit up to five graduate and professional students to join him or her for LAD.

-ii.
-The Directors of Student Life sponsor and co-sponsor social events to foster a sense of community between graduate and professional students.
+iii.
+The Directors of Student Life co-sponsor certain events to foster collaboration among different graduate and professional student organizations.

 i.
 The Director of Community Outreach shall organize regularly occurring community outreach/service programming for graduate and professional students and provide support to existing graduate and professional student service groups.